plot

 )

-every : none | int | array | dict default: none
+every : none | int | array | dictionary default: none

 Specifies the interval of marks to plot.
 This can be used to skip marks while still drawing lines between all points.

-none: All marks are plotted.int: Every -th mark is plotted.array: All marks with the given indices are plotted.dict: A dictionary with the keysn,start(start index), andend(end index, negative indices count from the end) can be used to specify a range of marks to plot.
+none: All marks are plotted.int: Every -th mark is plotted.array: All marks with the given indices are plotted.dictionary: A dictionary with the keysn,start(start index), andend(end index, negative indices count from the end) can be used to specify a range of marks to plot.

 Example